-The qualification requirements are more forgiving.
+The qualifications are slightly more lenient.

 Only a 3.5 percent down-payment is required.